markgw/uh-nlp2021/docs/week4/index.md

 yet used the grammar to parse the sentences.
-NLTK includes implementations of a number of different parsing algorithms, including the bottom-up chart parsing algorithm introduced in the lecture (*CKY*).
+NLTK includes implementations of a number of different parsing algorithms, including the bottom-up chart parsing algorithm introduced in the lecture – *CKY*.

-The example trees include nodes with more than two children (e.g. the NP covering *"the TV and movie industry"*).
+The example trees include nodes with more than two children (e.g. the NP covering *"the blue dog"*).
 This causes problems for the parsing algorithm, but any CFG can be converted to
 **Chomsky normal form** (CNF) without changing the sentences it generates.